 17. Walk down Graffiti Alley

 Toronto has no shortage of murals and street art, but you’ll find some of the best photo ops in this alley that runs parallel to the famous Queen West.
 You’ll find every style of graffiti under the sun here, and a beautiful public garden in the middle if you want to take a break in the shade.
+It’s one of the best outdoor art galleries in Canada.

 18. Stay up all night at Nuit Blanche